seanking/spring-cloud-config/README.md

 # Spring Cloud Config
-The introduction of the cloud infrastructures has changed the way applications are deployed.
+The introduction of the cloud infrastructures have changed the way applications are deployed.
 No longer is an application assigned to a specific machine or a virtual machine.
-The location of a application is dynamically choosen by available resources within a cluster of machines.
+The location of an application is dynamically chosen by available resources within a cluster of machines.

 The dynamic nature of the deployment makes configuring the application difficult.
 No longer will it suffice to copy configuration files around or mount volumes with configuration files.